Jullianaa/chefAndroidLinux/README.md

 ## Instalation

-To install this recipe is so easy.
+To install this recipe in EuVou.
 You just need run this command:
 ```sh
 git clone https://github.com/Jullianaa/chefAndroidLinux.git
 cd chef-android-linux